Boringdon Hall: History

 In about 956 the Saxon King Edgar (959–75) granted the royal manors of Boringdon and Wembury to Plympton Priory of St Peter.
 Following the Dissolution of the Monasteries King Henry VIII granted Boringdon to Thomas Wriothesley, 1st Earl of Southampton.
 In 1549 Wriothesley sold the manor to Richard Mayhew (or "Mayhowe" etc.), gentleman, of Tavistock, Devon.
 In 1582 Richard Mayhew's granddaughter Frances Mayhew, daughter and heiress of Jeronemy Mayhew, became the wife of John Parker (1563–1610) of North Molton in North Devon.

 Boringdon remained in the ownership of the Parker family, later Barons Boringdon and Earls of Morley, until the 20th century.
 John Parker and his wife the Mayhew heiress completed their re-modelling of the house in 1587.
 The family expanded the nearby village of Colebrooke to house their estate workers.
 During the Civil War the Parkers remained loyal to the King, and Cromwell's soldiers demolished the whole part of the house to the east of the entrance porch and screens passage, rebuilt in the 20th century.
 It is possible that this is the house in which Charles I himself stayed on 11 November 1642, when he is recorded as 'being at Colebrook'.
 In 1712 the Parkers acquired the nearby manor of Saltram on which they built Saltram House, described by Pevsner as "the most impressive house in Devon", which became their principal residence.
 Boringdon thus began its period of decline, and was serving as a farm-house in the 1920s, although still owned by the Parker family.

 In 1951 the Parkers incurred a heavy liability to death duties following the death of Edmund Robert Parker, 4th Earl of Morley (1877–1951) and in 1957 gave Saltram, with all its contents and 291 acres, to the National Trust in lieu of tax.

-Boringdon Hall was bought by Patrick Cotter, now the 7th Baronet of Rockforest, who lived there in the 1960s.
+Boringdon Hall was bought by Patrick Cotter, the 7th Baronet of Rockforest, who lived there in the 1960s.
 Boringdon was later sold to Paul Chapman who converted it into a hotel.
 It suffered a major fire in March 1989.